 After orbit integration, evaluating orbits.R(times) would return an array with shape (6,5, ntimes) here.

-Initialization from an object's name
+UPDATED IN v1.8 Initialization from an object's name

 A convenience method, Orbit.from_name, is also available to initialize orbits from the name of an object.
 For example, for the star Lacaille 8760: